 Bend properties identify a casting’s ductility by using a rectangular representative sample bent around a pin to a specific angle.
 The resulting bent bar is observed to check for objectionable cracking.

 Impact properties are a measure of toughness resulting from testing the energy required to break a standard notched sample.
 The more energy required to break the sample, the tougher the cast material.

 Hardness is a measure of a casting’s resistance to penetration using indentation tests.
-It is a property that indicates wear and abrasion resistance of cast steels.
+It is a property that indicates the wear and abrasion resistance of cast steels.
 Hardness testing can also provide an easy, routine method to test for indications of tensile strength in a production environment.
 A hardness scale test result will normally correlate closely with tensile strength properties.